ahn1305/Piano-Tiles-Auto/Readme.md

 The Idea of the project is to automate the piano tiles game that can work on any screen resolution and <br />
 If the game is running on the specific website that is mentioned here.
 <br />
-(Note): This project only runs on windows since we are using win32api.
+(Note): This project only runs on windows since we are using win32api (available only for windows).

 ## Instructions to setup the project